-Prerequisite: HOD Recommendation

-This course offers a survey of world art historical traditions.
+Prerequisite: HoF Recommendation This course offers a survey of world art historical traditions.
 It explores key artistic artifacts from many different societies - Europe, the Middle East, India, East Asia, and elsewhere - across time.
 Students will analyze both how these works affected people and were influenced by the historical setting in which they were created.
 In doing so, they will gain new appreciation for the art and architecture around them and how they color life today.
 Students who enroll in the course are expected to take the AP examination near the end of the year.
+College majors that benefit from this AP can be found here.